 I believe in the science behind "gratituding" and choosing hope.

 One of my daughters has an extremely rare autoinflammatory illness that is devastating in the its relentless progression and the daily pain it causes her.
 There are no cures and few effective treatments for her condition.
-My other daughter has virus that is attacking and destroying her liver.
-Clinical research shows promise in emerging treatments for adults, but there is currently nothing available and tested for children.
-As with her sister's condition, there are no cures available... at this time.
-We spend more time than I care to think about in clinic and hospital waiting rooms and I pouring over medical research and calling different doctors.
+My other daughter had a virus that was attacking and destroying her liver.
+She completed a clinical trial last year and is CURED!!!!
+The odds were not in our favor.

 On the upside, I work in healthcare so all of this is a bit less daunting than it might otherwise be.
 On the downside, we lost the girls' dad to a long illness just over two years ago so I work more than any of us might like.